-Thanks to the multi-functionality of Cortado Server, Primagas Energie GmbH & Co.
+Thanks to the multi-functionality of the Cortado solution, Primagas Energie GmbH & Co.
 KG can now run an intricately programmed Acrobat Reader application in a secure sandbox environment.

-We bought such a multifaceted tool in Cortado Server, one that gives us device management, mobile access to data, and native enclosure of standard apps in one system.
+We bought such a multifaceted tool in the Cortado solution, one that gives us device management, mobile access to data, and native enclosure of standard apps in one system.
 There are also helpful features like converting photos to PDF, which saves us many steps.

 Contract creation risks eliminated